Sign In / Sign Out

 Origins Project associate director Manfred Laubichler talked complex adaptive systems and ASU partnership with Santa Fe Institute on Horizon TV program.

-The Origins Project at ASU is developing a slate of flagship courses designed to guide students through an exploration of the most fundamental questions we ask as humans: Who are we?
+The Origins Project at ASU is developing a slate of multimedia courses designed to guide students through an exploration of the most fundamental questions we ask as humans: Who are we?
 Where did we come from?
 How did we get here?
+Stay tuned to our webpage for more information.

 Norm Perrill Origins Project Scholars